Utkar5hM

 final output

-Upon inspecting with Wireshark, we could clearly see that the packets sent from FPGA to the host via UART were malformed. final output
+Wireshark revealed that packets sent from FPGA to the host via UART were malformed.